Join the Reading Challenge

 Who is doing it?

-Anyone and everyone in North Idaho Communities: avid readers, beginning readers, struggling readers-All are welcome to participate!
+Anyone and everyone in North Idaho Communities: avid readers, beginning readers, struggling readers-all are welcome to participate!

 What else is going on?